 The development status of the SGB is far more advanced, with several years of research and development effort leading to the accumulation of pre-clinical data demonstrating that the sensor can deliver the required analytical performance.
-We are completing Phase 4 of development of the SGB as illustrated in the diagram in Figure 17 in "Business," which is design transfer to manufacturing, where adjustments are made to maximize the sensor performance and enhance the manufacturability at scale.
+We have commenced Phase 5 of development of the SGB as illustrated in the diagram in Figure 17 in "Business," which is the validation stage and involves implementation of the clinical evidence module.

 We have not generated any revenues to date from sales of our intended products and have incurred net losses and negative cash flows from operations.
-We do not anticipate generating any revenues for at least 18 months, if at all from the date of this offering.
+We do not anticipate generating any revenues from sales of our intended products for at least 18 months from the date of this offering, if at all.
 The proceeds generated from this offering will accelerate and enhance the establishment of our business in the APAC Region.
 Other than the APAC Region, we have no rights to license or launch the SGB in any other territory or region.